manuelz120/extremely-vulnerable-flask-app/README.md

 ## Getting started

 Registration is based on invites.
 Either hack your way into the systems, or use the leaked invite code `a36e990b-0024-4d55-b74a-f8d7528e1764` to get started.
+Moreover, there are two predefined test users:

+- `user@evfa.com:user` - normal user
+- `admin@evfa.com:admin` - admin user

 ## Resetting state